 While we’ve also learned that these mindsets take practice and intention, even small integrations of their underlying principles can support equitable and restorative outcomes for communities.
 If you would like to dive deeper into these practices by joining a cohort of similarly ambitious developers, apply to participate in the 2021 Affordable Housing Design Leadership Institute.

 We’d love to hear from you!
 What mindsets have shaped your best work?
-To follow along with the work of the Enterprise Design and Culture & Creativity teams, including updates on the 2021 Institute, join the Design Matters newsletter.
+To follow along with the work of the Enterprise Design and Culture & Creativity teams, including updates on the 2021 Institute, join Design newsletter.